 About the audit

-The audit is being delivered by the Clinical Standards and Audits Team at RCPCH, and its methodology and plan of work is overseen by a steering group comprised of representatives of the following organisations:
+It's being delivered by the Clinical Standards and Audits Team at RCPCH, and its methodology and plan of work is overseen by a steering group comprised of representatives of the following organisations:

 - British Society of Paediatric Gastroenterology, Hepatology and Nutrition

 - British Association of Parental and Enteral Nutrition

 - Coeliac UK